dand-code/weather-app/README.md

 ### Responsive design without media queries

-I was really eager to try this way to mock up a responsive web page without any media querie.
+I was eager to try this way to mock up a responsive web page without any media querie.
 The secret is in the use of some CSS Grid properties.

 With three code lines it was possible to do this magic: